mspcvsp/RepData_PeerAssessment1/PA1_template.md

 The objective of the following code chunk is to setup the R language environment by performing four operations.
 First, this code chunk defining a character vector (i.e. required.packages) that defines the required packages.
-The second operation performed by this R software is initializing charater vector (i.e. new.packages) based on a [comparison of required packages with the currently installed packages][2].
+The second operation performed by this R software is initializing a character vector (i.e. new.packages) based on a [comparison of required packages with the currently installed packages][2].
 Third, this code chunk installs the required packages by passing the new.packages character vector to the install.packages